-Now that we have configured Windows to start itself, it’s time to configure how to let it shutdown at a time of your choice.
-To do this, we are going to leverage the build-in tool called “Schedule Task”.
+Now that we have configured Windows to start itself, it’s time to configure how to let it shut down at a time of your choice.
+To do this, we are going to leverage the built-in tool called “Schedule Task”.
 You can find the setting by going to Control Panel > Schedule Task

-On the right side Action section go find Create Task …
+On the right side, Action section goes find Create Task …

-Under the Create Task wizard make sure “Run whether user is logged on or not” is selected.
-Also make sure “Run with highest privileges” is checked.
+Under the Create Task wizard make sure “Run whether a user is logged on or not” is selected.
+Also, make sure “Run with highest privileges” is checked.
 Give it a name such as “Shut down every night”.